 Eczema is a chronic skin disease affecting more than 35 million Americans.
-People with eczema commonly have an itchy rash on the face, neck, arms, wrists and back of the legs.
-Current understanding from the medical community show that eczema is caused by disruption of the skin barrier and disregulation of the immune system.
+People with eczema commonly have an itchy rash on the face, neck, arms, wrists, and back of the legs.
+Current understanding from the medical community shows that eczema is caused by disruption of the skin barrier and dysregulation of the immune system.
 Although there are exciting new drugs that will come to the market soon, at this moment there is no cure for this inflammatory skin disease, and most medications only provide relief for the symptoms.

 Eczema disrupts sleep:

 For a long time, eczema was viewed only as a skin condition with an unsightly and itchy rash.
 In the past few years, new research has shed light on the overall impact on quality of life and the general health of eczema patients.
 For example, many clinical studies have shown that people with eczema have sleep disturbances and functional impairment that can contribute to overall higher risks for developing anxiety and depression.
 Many of these eczema patients are conscious and embarrassed by their rash, and report their skin conditions negatively impact their, work, study, and social and leisure activities.